PopupMaker/release-tester/readme.txt

 2. Plugin updates automatically when GitHub releases are published

 == Changelog ==

+= 1.0.32 =
+🧪 Test release for workflow validation

 = 1.0.31 =
 🧪 Test release for workflow validation